opalmedapps/opal-app/docs/deployment/ci-cd.md

       (`apk` and `ipa`) are automatically deployed to the team via Firebase App Distribution for Opal Dev, which notifies them by email that a new version is available.
       Permission to execute this job is restricted via the use of protected environments (more details below).
-    - `deploy web app`: The web app as well as the landing page are uploaded to the FTP server corresponding to the environment.
+    - `deploy web`: The web app as well as its landing page are uploaded to the FTP server corresponding to the environment.
   - Stage 4: `post`
     - `build and deploy QA`: Optional manual trigger job that can be used to launch a [downstream child pipeline](https://docs.gitlab.com/ee/ci/pipelines/downstream_pipelines.html#parent-child-pipelines) to deploy the app to the QA environment.
 If launched, the same jobs in this current "second pipeline" run again,